-Medical condition caused memory loss and a 27-year-old Elizabeth City man to forget his wife was 9 months pregnant
+Heart condition affects local man’s memory, he forgets wife was 9 months pregnant

 He said his memory over the last few weeks has been affected.

-“I remember having a cough and then I remember going to the hospital in Elizabeth City and then I woke up here (Sentara Heart Hospital),” said Lancaster.
+“I remember having a cough and then I remember going to the hospital in Elizabeth City and then I woke up here [Sentara Heart Hospital],” said Lancaster.

-He said he also didn’t remember that his wife was 9 months pregnant.
+He said he also didn’t remember that his wife was nine months pregnant.

 “It was hard giving birth without him.
 It was not going the way it was supposed to go,” said Erica Lancaster.

-He couldn’t breathe back on January 17th and his wife encouraged him to go to Sentara Albemarle Medical Center.
+When he couldn’t breathe on January 17, his wife encouraged him to go to Sentara Albemarle Medical Center.

 At first, he said doctors didn’t know what was wrong and when his condition got worse.
 He was flown to Sentara Heart Hospital in Norfolk.